puppetlabs/bolt/pre-docs/bolt_options.md

 the `--nodes` flag and an `@` symbol: `bolt command run --nodes @nodes.txt`

-To pass nodes on `stdin`, on the command line, use a command to generate a node list, and pipe the result to Bolt : `<COMMAND> | bolt command run --nodes` For example, if you have a node list in a text file, you might run `cat nodes.txt |
+To pass nodes on `stdin`, on the command line, use a command to generate a node list, and pipe the result to Bolt with `-` after `--nodes` : `<COMMAND> | bolt command run --nodes -` For example, if you have a node list in a text file, you might run `cat nodes.txt |
 bolt command run --nodes`

-### Specifying nodes in an inventory file
+### Specifying nodes from an inventory file

-To specify nodes in an inventory file, reference nodes by node name or the name a group of nodes.
+To specify nodes from an inventory file, reference nodes by node name, a glob matching names in the file or the name a group of nodes.

 For the inventory file example below, the command `--nodes elastic_search,web_app` matches all nodes in both groups, `elastic_search` and `web_app`.
-And `--nodes elasticsearch\*` references all the nodes that start with elasticsearch.
+And `--nodes 'elasticsearch*'` references all the nodes that start with elasticsearch.